extremeheat/LXL/docs/flow.md

 %%%endif
 ````

-We can construct the following chain to ask the user how they are doing,
+We can construct the following chain to:
+* ask the user how they are doing,
-then ask them what day of the week tomorrow is, support a follow-up question
+* then ask them what day of the week tomorrow is
-after the first response to ask the model to turn the response into YAML format:
+* then support a follow-up question after the first response (where they answered if they were ok), where we ask the model to turn its response into YAML format

 ```js
 const chain = (params) => ({
   prompt: importRawSync('./prompt.md'),